apache/yunikorn-site/docs/developer_guide/deployment.md

 you can find the guide [here](get_started/get_started.md).
 This document describes the manual process to deploy YuniKorn scheduler and admission controller.
 It is primarily intended for developers.

 **Note** The primary source of deployment information is the Helm chart, which can be found at [yunikorn-release](https://github.com/apache/yunikorn-release/).
-Manual deployment may lead to out-of-sync configurations, see[deployments/scheduler](https://github.com/apache/yunikorn-k8shim/tree/master/deployments/scheduler)
+Manual deployment may lead to out-of-sync configurations, see [deployments/scheduler](https://github.com/apache/yunikorn-k8shim/tree/master/deployments/scheduler)

 ## Build docker image